-These easy green cupcakes are a festive treat for St. Patrick’s Day plus delicious!
-Green velvet cupcakes get topped with cream cheese frosting and filled with gold sprinkles for a fun St. Patrick’s Day surprise!
+These easy green velvet cupcakes are a festive treat for St. Patrick’s Day plus they’re absolutely delicious!
+Moist green cupcakes get topped with cream cheese frosting and filled with gold sprinkles for a fun St. Patrick’s Day surprise!

 There’s nothing better than doing a leprechaun hunt that ends with a bag full of yummy Lucky Charms cookies and chocolate gold coins!

-- Fun – these are really fun to eat with the sprinkles inside – it just gives it a nice added sweetness and an element of fun!
+- Fun – these are really fun to eat with the gold sprinkles inside – it just gives it a nice added sweetness and an element of fun!
+Just make sure to use the right type of sprinkles!

 Ingredient Notes